 Today’s consumers, particularly millennials, aren’t easily swayed by celebrities.
 In a recent survey of US millennial internet users from Roth Capital Partners, the vast majority of respondents, 78%, either had a negative view of celebrity-level endorsements or were indifferent to the practice with regard to making a purchase.

 In other words, follower counts don’t dictate how well a message will be received.
 Macro influencer endorsements seem to be getting tuned out the same way we skip commercials or other traditional advertising.

-Micro influencers use their platform to create communities and build personal connections with the people who follow them.
+Micro influencers offer a personal touch by using their platform to create communities and build personal connections with the people who follow them.
 They are more likely to share personal stories and images, offer candid insight into their lives, and engage with followers via comments or direct message.

 Micro Influencer Niche Targeting is Anything But Micro